awslabs/aws-sdk-swift/reference/0.x/AWSSSO/SsoClient.md

 ### `listAccounts(input:completion:)`

 Lists all AWS accounts assigned to the user.
 These AWS accounts are assigned by the administrator of the account.
-For more information, see <a href="https:​//docs.aws.amazon.com/singlesignon/latest/userguide/useraccess.html#assignusers">Assign User Access in the AWS SSO User Guide.
+For more information, see [Assign User Access](https://docs.aws.amazon.com/singlesignon/latest/userguide/useraccess.html#assignusers) in the AWS SSO User Guide.
 This operation returns a paginated response.

 ``` swift
 public func listAccounts(input: ListAccountsInput, completion: @escaping (ClientRuntime.SdkResult<ListAccountsOutputResponse, ListAccountsOutputError>) -> Void)